Unity-Technologies/com.unity.multiplayer.docs/docs/basics/scenemanagement/timing-considerations.md

 import ImageSwitcher from '@site/src/ImageSwitcher.js';

 :::caution
-If you haven't already read the [Using NetworkSceneManager](using-networkscenemanager.md) and/or [Scene Events](scene-events.md) sections, it is highly recommended to do so before proceeding.
+If you haven't already read the [Using NetworkSceneManager](using-networkscenemanager.md) and/or [Scene Events](scene-events.md) sections, it's highly recommended to do so before proceeding.
 :::

 ## Introduction